symfony/symfony-docs/mailer.rst

         ->template('order-confirmation', ['orderId' => 4321])
     ;

-Amazon SES, Mailtrap and Postmark can't override the subject of a template.
+Some providers can't override the subject of a template.
+They throw an exception instead of dropping your subject silently, so define it in the template itself.
-They throw an ``InvalidArgumentException`` instead of dropping the subject silently, so define it in the template itself.
+Check the "Custom Subject" column of the table below.

 .. _mailer-remote-templates-transports: